Alan Ladd Jr.: Career

 Ladd relocated to London at the end of the 1960s to work as an independent producer.
 There, he established a film venture with Jay Kanter and Jerry Gershwin.
-Ladd made nine films during his sojourn there, including The Walking Stick, A Severed Head, Villain, The Nightcomers, and Zee and Co..
+Ladd made nine films during his sojourn there, including The Walking Stick, A Severed Head, Villain, The Nightcomers, and X Y & Zee.
 He eventually returned to the United States in 1973 to become vice president of creative affairs at 20th Century Fox.
 Three years later, he was promoted from worldwide production head to president of Fox's film division.

 Ladd came to Fox President Gordon Stulberg to request consideration for making George Lucas's Star Wars.
 Stulberg approved the production, and the two men remained as Lucas's support at times when the board of directors of 20th Century Fox wished to shut down production.
 The production was plagued by location difficulties, story problems, and budgetary disagreements for a project that was mainly considered a risk to the studio.
-However, when Ladd saw the audience's rapturous appreciation of the film at its first public screening at the Northpoint Theatre in San Francisco in early May 1977, he was moved to joyful tears at seeing the unlikely production he and Stulberg had supported against all odds.
+However, when Ladd saw the audience's rapturous appreciation of the film at its first public screening at the Northpoint Theatre in San Francisco in early May 1977, he was moved to joyful tears at seeing the unlikely production he and Stulberg had supported against all odds culminating in spectacular vindication in their faith in Lucas.
 Star Wars was a massive and critically hailed hit upon release, becoming, up to that point, the highest-grossing film of all time, and spawned an extensive media franchise that includes many other films as well as television, radio, video game and print media.

 Star Wars and Alien were a few of the films produced during Ladd's tenure.
 However, he stepped down and left Fox in 1979 after falling out with Fox chairman Dennis Stanfill.
 Ladd founded his own production company, The Ladd Company, with Kanter and Gareth Wigan.
 The company produced Chariots of Fire, which won the Academy Award for Best Picture in 1982.
 Other productions included Outland (1981), Night Shift, Blade Runner (both 1982), The Right Stuff (1983), Police Academy (1984), and Gone Baby Gone (2007).

-Ladd joined MGM/UA in 1985, eventually becoming Chairman and CEO of MGM-Pathé Communications.
+Ladd joined MGM/UA in 1985, eventually becoming chairman and CEO of MGM-Pathé Communications.
 During his tenure, MGM/UA produced Moonstruck (1987), A Fish Called Wanda (1988), and Thelma & Louise (1991).
 After being unceremoniously dismissed by Credit Lyonnais (who administered MGM after a loan default), he proceeded to reform the Ladd Company with Paramount Pictures in 1993.
 He produced The Brady Bunch Movie and Braveheart, one of the two projects he was permitted to take with him after leaving MGM.
 The latter film won the Academy Award for Best Picture in 1995, with Ladd receiving the award as one of the film's three producers.
 He later received the 2,348th star on the Hollywood Walk of Fame on September 28, 2007.